 Click Edit boot menu and delete WinPe entry We added earlier.

-Although I’ve tried my best to explain everything very well, But If you have still any question or run into any problem, Please do let me know using the comment section, I’ll try to solve your problem.
+I’ve tried my best to explain everything very well, but if you still have questions or encounter problems, please let me know using the comment section, I’ll try to help you resolve your problem.

 Stay tuned, stay blessed, and don’t forget to like, subscribe, comment, and share.